GillesArcas/numsed/analysis/Adding and subtracting digits with sed.md

 * to find variants if any,
 * to understand the relation between the snippet for addition and the one for subtraction.

-##       Principles / techniques
+##       Techniques

-These snippets use the following principles:
+These snippets use the following techniques:

 ##### Look up tables

-This has been described by Greg and this is available here.
-Look up tables are used here to construct various substrings from the strings 0123456789 and 9876543210.
+This has been described by Greg Ubben (archived [here](http://sed.sourceforge.net/grabbag/tutorials/lookup_tables.txt)).
+Look up tables are used here to construct various substrings from the sequences 0123456789 and 9876543210.
 For instance, to construct a string of length a we can write:

 ```
 s/(.)/\1;0123456789/